leafo/lua-mailgun/README.md

 API, or any other Lua script via LuaSocket.

 *At the moment this library only implements a subset of the API.
-If there's an missing API call you need open an issue*
+If there's an missing API method feel free to open an issue.*

 ## Example